-In Ireland and the UK, the relevant quality/safety standard for telecare two-way speech units is part of the European EN50134 series of standards for Social Alarms.
+In Ireland and the UK, the relevant quality/safety standards for telecare two-way speech units and pendant alarm button/triggers, are part of the European EN50134 series of standards for Social Alarms.

 If your telecare base-unit meets the EU standard, you can be assured that many important safeguards will be integrated into the unit.
 You should be aware of these safeguards before you decide on any telecare system as they could save your life someday.
 Some of the built-in safeguards are outlined below:

 Ask suppliers if their telecare equipment meets the minimum requirements for a social alarm system under this safety standard

 ♦ Most two-way speech units will dial through to a monitoring centre a number of times.
 This is important if for any reason the call does not get through the first time.

 ♦ Most two-way speech units come with a built in battery backup installed.
 This is important to ensure your alarm will continue to function in the event of a power cut.
 The longer the battery backup lasts the better.
 A few hours backup may not be enough, for instance if a power cut happens late at night.